OrchANN: Hierarchical Orchestration for Skewed Out-of-Core Vector Search: Evaluation

-For all baselines, we use the recommended parameter settings from their respective papers or open-source implementations for both index construction and query processing, and we run them in the same single-machine environment as \projectname.
-We also include \textbf{PipeANN}~\cite{guo2025achieving}, a pipelined out-of-core ANNS engine that overlaps SSD I/O and computation to better hide storage latency.
-We exclude FusionANNS~\cite{tian2025towards} and SmartSSD~\cite{tian2024scalable} from our evaluation due to the lack of publicly available implementations, and we exclude RUMMY~\cite{zhang2024fast} because it is a GPU-based method.
+For all baselines, we use the best or default configurations recommended by their open-source implementations, and sweep only the standard search-strength parameter to obtain different recall points~\cite{jayaram2019diskann, wang2024starling}.
+For DiskANN and Starling, we fix the graph-search beam width to 4 and sweep the candidate-pool length $L$.
+All methods are run on the same machine as \projectname.
+We also include \textbf{PipeANN}~\cite{guo2025achieving}, a pipelined out-of-core ANNS engine that overlaps SSD I/O and computation.